 It is a bit tricky to put the whole assembly in the housing, to get a good seal of the microphone against the housing I use a doughnut shaped foam pad.
-To insert I use a thin smooth piece of paper in between which I remove afterwards.

-Take special care that the microphone lines up with the hole in the front of the housing and makes a good seal.
+I put the mainboard in the lower part of the enclosure and put the top part over it.
+Aligning the switches but pushing the top part to the front so it does not touch the seal that much and press it together.
+You might need to tuck in the seal a little but that is fine.